RichardCoffee/privacy-my-way/README.md

 5. Either click on the Settings link, or go to Dashboard->Settings->Privacy My Way, to edit and save the options.
 6. Open an issue on github about what went wrong.

-## Updates

-Updates are handled using [Plugin Update Checker](https://github.com/YahnisElsts/plugin-update-checker), so everything should work the WordPress way.

 # Warning